lullabysinger/quizreader/README.md

 Spares, Q, A
 ```
 The loader will be able to handle extraneous blank rows, or if a "packet" column is the leftmost column.
+The loader will also (as of 20220624) automatically sort Topics in order. (but not the Mystery? and Spares)

 4. Enjoy!